siimtishler/PowerPlantEmulator/README.md

 };
 ```
 #### Data structure where the measurments are saved into

+It is a C++ map in which the channel names are the keys.<br>The values are
+pointers to inner C++ maps in which the keys are point names and the
+values are pointers to lists.<br>The members of lists are pairs in which
+member "first" is the measument value and member "second" is the
+timestamp.
 ```
 map<string, map<string, list<pair<variant<int, double>, system_clock::time_point> > * > * > Data4;
-/* It is a C++ map in which the channel names are the keys.The values are pointers to inner C++ maps in which the keys are point names and the values are pointers to lists.The members of lists are pairs in which member "first" is the measument value and member "second" is the timestamp.*/
 ```